Huegoxaga/notes/python/tools-and-packages.md

   - `X_test[:, 3:] = sc.transform(X_test[:, 3:])` only return the standardized value.
 - Image Preprocessing

+### sklearn.feature_extraction

+#### from text

+- `from sklearn.feature_extraction import text`
+- CountVectorizer - Convert a collection of text documents to a matrix of token counts, it is doing the bag of words extraction
+  - `vectorizer = text.CountVectorizer()`
+  - `vectors = vectorizer.fit_transform(sentenceList)` it takes a list of sentence and generate a list of unique vocabulary and return a sparse matrix which contains a 2-D list of word count
+  - `new_vector = vectorizer.transform(sentenceList)` it appends the word count from the sentences into the existing sparse matrix using the existing vacabulary
+  - `vectorizer.get_feature_names_out()` or `sorted(vectorizer.vocabulary_)` returns the vocabulary list
+    - `vectorizer.vocabulary_` returns a dictionary of unique words where key is the word and value is the index in counting list
+  - `vectors.toArray()` convert the sparse matrix to a 2-D list
+- TfidfVectorizer - Similar to CountVectorizer but additionally perform a tf-idf transformermation using TfidfTransformer
+  - `vectorizer = text.TfidfVectorizer()`

 ### sklearn.model_selection

 - Splitting test and train data